SEPTA: Light rail/Streetcar

-The SEPTA trolley fleet has three different types of cars.
+The SEPTA LRV fleet has three different types of cars.

-The 112 vehicles used on the SEPTA Subway–Surface trolley lines (Routes 10, 11, 13, 34, and 36) were built by Kawasaki beginning in 1981 after a 1980 prototype was delivered and tested.
+The 112 vehicles used on the T (T1, T2, T3, T4, and T5) were built by Kawasaki beginning in 1981 after a 1980 prototype was delivered and tested.
 Known as "K-cars", they use the Pennsylvania trolley gauge.
 Larger than the replaced PCC cars they are 50 feet long and capable of reaching a top speed of 40 mph.
 They also were the first in North America to have unitized roof-mounted air conditioners and to have electronic control of switches at junctions.
 The city cars operate out of two depots, Elmwood and Callowhill.